 I first made these as party favors for my little girl’s second birthday party.
-While I don’t normally do “candy” favors, it was a garden themed party and we had put gummy worms and such in cute watering cans and flower pots.
+While I try to stay away from candy as favors, it was a garden themed party and we had put gummy worms and such in cute watering cans and flower pots.
 Instead of doing cellophane bags for the kids to take the candy home in, I made these reusable snack bags.

 I tried oil cloth, too.
 It was ok, but quite thick and bulky to work with.
 Whatever you go with, I found a great trick was to rub chap stick on the foot of the sewing machine so that it doesn’t stick to the laminated fabric.

-Next, trace two lengths of the zip-top bag on the back side of the material.
+1. Trace two lengths of the zip-top bag on the back side of the material.

-Cut the rectangle out, then pin each side of the Velcro on the top and bottom, looping the ribbon and pinning it in the middle underneath the Velcro.
+2. Cut the rectangle out, then pin each side of the Velcro on the top and bottom, looping the ribbon and pinning it in the middle underneath the Velcro.

-Now fold it in half, still inside out, and pin the sides together.
+4. Now fold it in half, still inside out, and pin the sides together.

-Sew each side “about” an 1/8 inch in.
+5. Sew each side “about” an 1/8 inch in.
 I am NOT precise about this.
 Then flip it right side in, and Voila!
 A quick easy homemade reusable snack bag.

 I like to make myself a little assembly line and do a bunch at once.